micmejia/bible-dump/NKJV/Matthew/Matt 11.md

 Come to Me, all _you_ who labor and are heavy laden, and I will give you rest.

 ###### 29
-Take My yoke upon you and learn from Me, for I am [^f]gentle and lowly in heart, and you will find rest for your souls.
+Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.

 ###### 30
 For My yoke _is_ easy and My burden is light."